twilio-labs/code-exchange/docs/QUALITY_CHECKLIST.md

 - [ ] This file has been copied into a wiki entry for the respective repository or added as a GitHub issue

 ### General

+- [ ] App is released under a permissive license like MIT or Apache-2

 - [ ] I've read and followed the contribution guidelines